 Cybersecurity and CHAZOP

 Since Industrial Cybersecurity is a big issue these days, it has only increased the importance of doing a good CHAZOP.
 Because all deviations are considered, whether they are random, due to human error or due to malicious software.
-Thus only a proper CHAZOP can guard against cybersecurity risks to the plant.
+Thus only a proper CHAZOP can guard against these risks to the plant.

 CHAZOP Alternatives- FMEDA anyone?

 Some safety and reliability professionals believe that a FMEDA (Failure Modes Effects Diagnostic Analysis) of the Control System is a better way to capture all the deviations instead of a CHAZOP.
 This may be true if you are a manufacturer or vendor of control systems or safety systems and want to get your product certified.
-However from the end user point of view, a CHAZOP is good enough because it considers all possible deviations that are experienced at the operator level and also the mitigations need not necessarily be part of the same control system.
+However from the end user point of view, this is good enough because it considers all possible deviations that are experienced at the operator level and also the mitigations need not necessarily be part of the same control system.
 For example, using the principle of diversity, there could be a pneumatic control system with an air supply tank that could shut down the plant in case the main control or safety system completely failed.
 This could be a CHAZOP level mitigation but it certainly would not be part of the FMEDA study.

 Where to learn more about this

 Abhisam’s HAZOP E-learning course also includes a section on CHAZOP with all necessary worksheets including guide words, deviations and suggested mitigations.
 So this would be an excellent starting point to build up your competency.
+See the video below.